Skip to main content

 Biography

-Prior to his role at Argonne, he developed control and analysis software for laser scanning microscopes and electrophysiology devices at Northwestern University.
+Prior to joining Argonne, Schwarz developed control and analysis software for advanced biomedical imaging systems at Northwestern University.

 Education